Soo Line Trail - Driveway Bridge (Albany)

 By 1961, the Soo Line would be merged with other CP subsidiaries Duluth, South Shore & Atlantic Railroad and Wisconsin Central Railroad to form Soo Line Railroad, a company controlled by CP.
 In 1984, the Soo Line would be reorganized as the Soo Line Corporation, and the railroad would be fully merged into CP in 1990.
 The segment from Genola to Superior was abandoned in 1990.
 The segment from Genola to Boyleston was purchased by MNDOT and Douglas County, Wisconsin and converted to the Soo Line Trail.
 The remainder of the route would be abandoned in 1996, and purchased by Morrison and Stearns Counties for trail use.
 Today, much of the route has been converted to the Soo Line Trail, and further work is being done in Stearns County to convert the railroad to the Dairyland Trail.

-Located north of Albany, this small steel stringer bridge crosses Spring Brook and a private driveway.
-Built in approximately 1930, the bridge consists of a single 20-foot steel stringer span, approached by trestle spans.
-The entire bridge is set onto timber pile substructures.
+Located north of Albany, this small steel stringer bridge carries the former Soo Line Brooten Route across Spring Brook and a private driveway.
+The first bridge at this location was a timber pile trestle bridge, which did not include any steel spans.
+In approximately 1930, the center of the bridge was upgraded with a steel stringer span, giving the bridge its present configuration.
+Currently, the bridge consists of a 20-foot steel stringer span, approached by timber pile trestle spans on either end.
+The entire bridge is set onto timber pile substructures, which are generally three stories tall.
+The main span uses a standard design for the era, consisting of six shallow beams spaced equally.
+Most Soo Line bridges used four beams, so the use of six beams may possibly imply that the span was reused here from another location.
+An unknown contractor fabricated the main span, while the timber components were constructed by Soo Line company forces.
 This design of bridge was commonly used by railroads throughout the United States, as it was easy to construct and economical.
 Overall, the bridge appears to be in fair to good condition, with no significant deterioration noted.
 The author has ranked this bridge as being locally significant, due to the common design.

 Citations